ggeerraarrdd/portfoliofy/README.md

 * Collage of screenshots taken from desktop, laptop, tablet, and smartphone views
 * Each screenshot overlaid on a device mockup diagram
-* PNG, JPEG, BMP or TIFF format
+* PNG, JPEG, BMP, TIFF or PDF format

 ### `OUTPUT_BROWSER`

 * Screenshot from desktop view overlaid on a browser mockup diagram
-* PNG, JPEG, BMP or TIFF format
+* PNG, JPEG, BMP, TIFF or PDF format

 ### `OUTPUT_MOBILES`

 * Collage of screenshots taken from tablet and smartphone views
 * Each screenshot overlaid on a device mockup diagram
-* PNG, JPEG, BMP or TIFF format
+* PNG, JPEG, BMP, TIFF or PDF format

 ### `OUTPUT_FULL`